 Wait for warm, sunny daytime conditions.
 This is especially helpful when targeting perennials or winter annuals that may be a little larger.
 Ideally, you want a day or two of warm sunny days and night time lows of 4°C or higher before spraying.

 Add a tank mix to glyphosate.
 Two main reasons for this are: One, the tank mix reduces selection pressure for glyphosate-resistant weeds, protecting glyphosate as an effective mode of action.
 Two, using two modes of action can improve weed control, especially for weeds like cleavers and kochia.
 Note that with a tank mix, you will want to use higher water volumes than you would for straight glyphosate.
 While tank mixing requires good sprayer clean-out between fields, the effort helps to protect glyphosate efficacy for the long term.
-The Canola Encyclopedia has a list of pre-seed herbicide options, including glyphosate tank mixes, for use prior to seeding canola.
+The Canola Encyclopedia has a list of pre-seed herbicide options (scroll down to Table 1), including glyphosate tank mixes, for use prior to seeding canola.

 How long between spraying and seeding?
 Seeding can occur fairly soon after spraying.
 For annuals and winter annuals, glyphosate needs only 24 hours to get to the growing point and set the control process in motion.
 After a day, the crop can be seeded.
 For perennial weeds, the recommended delay ranges from three to five days depending on weather conditions.
 If sunny and warm, translocation will take place fairly quickly so 72 hours (three days) should be enough.